bluebox/mp-training/README.md

    → Select avaliable books and assign to any one member through UI without any hassle.

 - ✅ **View/Update Members and Books**
-   → Displays all members and books in a **neatly formatted table**, and allowed the user to update any single record through UI.
+   → Displays all members and books in a **neatly formatted table**, and allowed the user to update any single record through UI.<br/>
+   → Filter books data and members data with simple search filters.

 - ✅ **Library Reports**